-First you need to prepare your tin.
-Line a rectangular dish with parchment paper so that the paper overlaps the edges.
-I use a dish measuring 21cm x 17cm.
+First, you need to prepare your tin.
+Line a square tin (20cm x 20cm) with parchment paper so that the paper comes up on all sides.

-To make the oaty layer, combine the oats, chia seeds and cocoa nibs in a bowl.
-Then add the oil, syrup and nut butter mixing well to ensure all the oats are well coated.
+Add the melted oil and nut butter along with the sugar free syrup to the dry ingredients mixing well to ensure all the oats are well coated.
 You can always add a tbsp of water at a time if you feel the mixture is too dry.

-Next, transfer the mixture to the lined dish, spreading it out evenly.
-You can lay a piece of grease proof paper on top and use your hands to press down firmly to get it nice and smooth.
+Next, transfer the oaty mixture to the lined dish, spreading it out to make an even oat layer.
+You can lay a piece of grease-proof paper on top and use your hands to press down firmly to get it nice and smooth.

-Finally, its time for the chocolate layer.
+Finally, it’s time for the thick layer of chocolate.
 To melt the chocolate, combine the chocolate and coconut oil in a bowl and place it over some boiling water.
-Stir continuously until shiny and smooth.
-Alternatively, you can use a microwave at 50% power for 30-second increments stirring between each increment until melted.
+Turn down to a low heat and stir continuously until shiny and smooth.
+Alternatively, you can use a microwave for 30-second increments stirring between each increment until melted.

-Once beautifully shiny, pour the melted chocolate layer onto your oaty mixture and sprinkle over your nuts if you are using.
-Place in the freezer for 30 minutes to set.
+Once beautifully shiny, pour the melted chocolate layer onto your oaty layer.
+Place in the fridge for an hour or two to set.

 Nut Butter – If you’re not a fan of peanut butter or have an allergy, then why not try another nut or seed butter.
 Almond, Sunflower and Pumpkin all work really well in this recipe.

-Syrup – I use a refined sugar-free syrup in this recipe to reduce the overall carb count, but this comes down to personal taste and preference.
-You could also use maple syrup, honey or agave but this will increase the overall carb count so make sure to include it in your carb counting requirements.
+Syrup – I use a homemade sugar-free syrup in this recipe to reduce the overall carb count.
+But you could also use maple syrup, honey or agave however this will increase the overall carb count so make sure to include it in your carb counting requirements.